rmraya/Swordfish/README.md

 An advanced CAT (Computer Aided Translation) tool based on XLIFF Standard that supports MS Office, DITA, HTML and other document formats.

-Swordfish uses TM (translation Memory) and MT (Machine Translation).
+Swordfish uses TM (Translation Memory) and MT (Machine Translation).
 Supports segment filtering, terminology, customization and more.

 #### Swordfish IV Running on macOS